 An important part of most feedback reports is based on scores and ratings.
 Sometimes the score and rating are hidden from the respondent, but it still drives the process of personalizing the feedback report.

 Ratings are based on Scores, so we will start with Scoring.

 Every Question has a Potential Score and every Available Answer has a score.
-The score is calculated at each level (Assessment, Section, and Subsection (and Segmentation, if used)) in two different ways:
+The score is calculated at each level (Response, Section, and Subsection (and Segmentation, if used)) in two different ways: